Yorha-7/Pygames/README.md

 first i will complete the basic to make a enivornment then i will try implementaing pid first, maybe i could make a tuner for the pid letting the user to visualize it. its just the idea but i will work on it soon.
+## something about the code_6
+it contains a fine Kp simulationg code.